bot-app/trading/docs/docker_quickstart.md

 #### Monitoring the bot

 You can check for running instances with `docker compose ps`.
-This should list the service `freqtrade` as `running`.
+This should list the service `trading` as `running`.
 If that's not the case, best check the logs (see next point).

 #### Docker compose logs

-Logs will be written to: `user_data/logs/freqtrade.log`.
+Logs will be written to: `user_data/logs/trading.log`.
 You can also check the latest log with the command `docker compose logs -f`.

 #### Database

 The database will be located at: `user_data/tradesv3.sqlite`

-#### Updating freqtrade with docker
+#### Updating trading with docker

-Updating freqtrade when using `docker` is as simple as running the following 2 commands:
+Updating trading when using `docker` is as simple as running the following 2 commands:

 ``` bash
 # Download the latest image